Rapido’s New Look Bus

 When Jason’s wife turned to his mother and asked, “Can you believe Jason is buying a bus?”
 Jason’s mother replied, “You know, he’s always wanted to drive a bus.”
 Jason rode the Bathurst bus (7G, 7 or 7C) every day for most of his childhood.
 When Jason was 18, he was one of a number of bidders invited to the Toronto Transit Commission’s Hillcrest Yard to bid on a GM New Look built in 1975.
 Jason was planning to bid on ex-TTC 8018 but then realized he would never be able to afford the insurance, storage or maintenance costs.

-Fast forward to 2016, and Jason mentioned to his friend, Josh Anderchek (a TTC driver) that he wanted to buy a double-decker Routemaster bus but couldn’t afford it.
+Fast forward to 2016, and Jason mentioned to his friend, Josh Anderchek (at the time a TTC driver, now a Rapido employee) that he wanted to buy a double-decker Routemaster bus but couldn’t afford it.
 Josh had heard that Spruce Meadows 656 was for sale and put Jason in touch with Ken Baker, who is a bus expert in Calgary.
 Ken connected Jason with Fred and then Dan D. and Jason flew to Calgary to give 656 a test ride.
 By the end of the afternoon the bus was purchased.
 Fred drove it to A.K.
 Coach, where Adam and Jason agreed on a price for the refurbishment and repainting of 656.

 Paint and Lettering